How To Clean Dentures: The Best Cleaning Methods

 Mineral acid-based cleansers contain phosphoric or hydrochloric acids.
 The mineral content in this type of cleanser dissolves the cell membranes and biofilm deposits.

-Enzyme-based cleaners are similar to effervescent-type cleaners, but they also contain additional enzymes including proteases, amylases, and lipases.
+Enzyme-based cleaners are similar to effervescent-type cleaners but contain additional enzymes, including proteases, amylases, and lipases.

 Oral rinses refer to any mouthwash product.
 They are effective thanks to the chlorhexidine content.
 The concentration ratio varies between 0,2% and 4%.
 The higher the concentration, the better hygiene dentures get.
 However, prolonged use of oral rinses can stain the denture as well as natural teeth.